BeWelcome/rox/INSTALL.md

     $ git clone https://github.com/BeWelcome/rox.git
     ```

-2. Done.
-For a first look a simple read-only clone will do.
-See
+2. For a first look around a read-only clone will do.
+If you want to support development please fork the repository and send pull requests.
- http://trac.bewelcome.org/wiki/Download for more details on branches and
- pushing code.

 ### Create files and set permissions

+1. Create database and set privileges:

+    ```bash
+    $ mysql -u root -p
+    mysql> CREATE DATABASE bewelcome;
+    mysql> GRANT ALL PRIVILEGES ON bewelcome.* TO 'bewelcome'@'localhost' IDENTIFIED BY 'bewelcome';
+    mysql> FLUSH PRIVILEGES;
+    mysql> exit
+    ```

 1. Change to BW-Rox directory:

     ```
     $ cd /path/to/rox